artob/ar.to/2010/08/red-blood-white-snow.md

 In early December 1939, a Soviet division was advancing to the northwest in central Finland with the objective of taking the city of Oulu and thus effectively cutting Finland in half.
-If successful, this would have severed the important railway to Sweden and forced the Finns to defend the country on two fronts.
+If successful, this would have severed the important railway to Sweden and forced the Finns to defend themselves on two isolated fronts.

 On its way to Oulu, the Soviet 163rd division captured the village of Suomussalmi, but soon found itself surrounded and suffering major casualties